ZZerog/droid-db/README.md

 ##### Usage

 * droid-db-copy.sh - cmd line tool.
 Inputs are Android app. package and database name.
 * droid-sql.sh - fill-up the headers (package and database) variables , copy script into root of your android project, open a terminal (alt-F12) in the Android Studio and just write ./droid-db.sh.
-The result will by fresh copy of database and sqlite cmd promt and that database.
+The result will by fresh copy of database and a sqlite prompt.

 ![result](https://github.com/ZZerog/droid-db/blob/img/screen.png?raw=true)